SleepyGabes/AutoFollow/README.md

 After all of them have successfully downloaded, copy the following:
-'Python AutoFollow.py', this will execute the script.
+`Python AutoFollow.py`, this will execute the script.

 ### Requirements for the script to work correctly: